What Are Wisdom Teeth -- and Why Do They Cause Problems?

 - Touch the surgical site with your tongue or fingers

-Dry socket (alveolar osteitis) occurs when the blood clot that forms in the extraction socket is dislodged or dissolves prematurely, exposing underlying bone and nerve endings.
-Symptoms include severe, throbbing pain starting 3–5 days after surgery and a foul taste in the mouth.
+Dry socket (alveolar osteitis) occurs in approximately 2-5% of routine extractions and up to 30% of impacted wisdom tooth removals, according to the Journal of Oral and Maxillofacial Surgery.
+The condition develops when the blood clot that forms in the extraction socket is dislodged or dissolves prematurely, exposing underlying bone and nerve endings.
+Symptoms include severe, throbbing pain starting 3-5 days after surgery and a foul taste in the mouth.

 At Innova Smiles, we reduce dry-socket risk by: